Cloud computing lets you spend more time on your research, providing all the computing you need, exactly when you need

-If you are using Microsoft Azure for a cloud-based research project and would like to share your story, we would love to tell the world.
-So please let us know if you’re presenting at a conference, publishing a paper, or want to let the community know what great work you are doing.
-Email us at email@example.com.
+If you are using Microsoft Azure for a cloud-based research project and would like to share your story, please let us know and we will share your great work with the community.
+Email us at firstname.lastname@example.org.

 Microsoft Azure can help you do your research better, bigger, and faster.
 Our awards program provides access to significant amounts of cloud computing resources for a year, so you can easily experiment and scale up your project quickly to achieve more.
 Submitting a short proposal is easy, and you will receive a decision within four weeks.
 This is an ongoing program, with proposals evaluated every two months.

 General requests for proposals